 System Design

-Fig. 1 represents the system design of SIMONIC.
+Figure 1 represents the system design of SIMONIC.
 There are two main parts: client and server.
 On the client-side, individuals in the quarantine period wear SIMONIC wristbands that emit beacon signals in a specific advertising interval.
-A smartphone with SIMONIC application installed captures the beacon signal containing the universally unique identifier (UUID).
+A smartphone with a SIMONIC application installed captures the beacon signal containing the universally unique identifier (UUID).
 The mobile apps then send UUID data and location coordinates to the server via cellular communication and internet lines.
-Communication between the smartphone and the wristband here uses the bluetooth low energy (BLE) communication protocol.
+The smartphone and wristband communication uses the Bluetooth low energy (BLE) communication protocol.
 At the beginning of the quarantine period, we need a registration process to pair one wristband with one mobile app.
 This process is intended for initial data collection of quarantine patients by officers.

-Furthermore, the other purpose is to conduct calibration of SIMONIC systems in different smartphones and different rooms.
+Furthermore, the other purpose is to calibrate SIMONIC systems in different smartphones and rooms.
 Individuals also fill in personal data such as name, personal identity number, residential address, and quarantine region in this registration process.
-The smartphone GPS sensor needs to be continually activated to access the location coordinates representing the quarantine location.
+The smartphone GPS sensor needs to be continually activated to access the quarantine location's location coordinates.

 While the server-side consists of a server for data processing and a web for data visualization.
 Some of the server functions: a database for quarantine participant data, including wristband number and smartphone position coordinates, geofence setting, monitor and display quarantine participant data in real-time whether they stay at the quarantine location or not, and provide alarms when a violation occurs in the quarantine process.
 This part of the server is managed by the government, which authorizes conducting quarantine monitoring, either centrally or vice versa.